 The majority of Cabo Blanco is secondary forest which is around 60 years old.
 The remaining patch of primary forest accounts for 15% of the area.
 It is located at the highest point of the reserve and is inaccessible.

 The forest provides refuge to a large variety of animals like white-tailed deer, pacas, armadillos, anteaters, howler and capuchin monkeys, coyotes, porcupines, raccoons and coatis.
-There are also wild cats like ocelots, jaguarundis and margay cats but it is very rare to see them in the wild.
+There are also wild cats like ocelots, jaguarundis and margay cats but it is almost impossible to see them in the wild.

 See: Animals of the Nicoya Peninsula in the » Wildlife Guide

 Around 240 species of birds have been recorded in Cabo Blanco.
 Along with seabirds you can also see magpie jays, motmots, long-tailed manakins, egrets, crested caracaras, black-headed and elegant trogons, chachalacas, ringed kingfishers and various types of parrots and parakeets.

 In the fifties the government of Costa Rica encouraged the local people to "develop" pieces of land on the isolated southern part of the Nicoya Peninsula.
 For clearing a piece of land, they were rewarded with ownership.
 Within a few years most of the dense woodland of the peninsula had been "cultivated".

 In the early sixties the Swede Nicolas Wessberg (also known as Olaf or Olle) came to Costa Rica with his Danish wife Karen Mogensen.
 They bought a farm near Montezuma and Olaf Wessberg often went to Cabo Blanco to collect seeds for their orchard.